NLnetLabs/rpki-doc/source/routinator/configuration.rst

 	  }
 	}

 Use the ``-x`` option to refer to your file with local exceptions.
-The Routinator will re-read that file on every validation run, so you can simply update the file whenever your exceptions change.
+Routinator will re-read that file on every validation run, so you can simply update the file whenever your exceptions change.